Cambridge Concord Wide Margin KJV in Black Calf Split Leather – Review

 - Rereward (n) – (old spelling of rearward) rearguard.
 1 Sa 29:2, Isa 52:12, 58:8

-The glossary is also in wide margin so you can add more if you need to.
+The glossary also has wide margins so you can add more if you need to.

 Here are some counts for entries: